-Do you secretly envy the coworker with the sleek, uncluttered work area?
+Do you secretly envy the coworker with the uncluttered desk?
 Does the idea of an essentials-only office seem like a fantasy?
-Are you wasting time trying to work at a disorganized desk?
+Are you wasting time trying to work in a disorganized space?

 Then you're a perfect candidate for office minimalism, the practice of designing a work area as bare as possible, with only the essentials at hand and in view.

 SEO expert and web designer Mike Patch is an office minimalist.
 "I hated the feeling of being crowded, the feeling of having more work that needed to be done," he recalls.
 "Even the smallest task I put aside added stress.
 It was a distraction that [kept] me from completing the task at hand."
 Now his streamlined office helps him be more effective.
 "I had far less frustrating days once I created a minimalist work environment."

 1. Create an environment that supports clear thinking and good morale.
 "When I pause and glance around the room mid-thought, I shouldn't see things that get me frustrated," Patch notes.
 "I should see a clean, stylish room that keeps my mind focused.
 The whole concept is to create a positive work environment and become more organized."

 Minimalist To-Do: Accent your workspace with a few things that inspire you (like art) or make you happy (like brightly colored office supplies).

 2. Change your process.
 Some people keep stuff on their desks as a reminder.
 "They are nervous that they will forget to work on an assignment unless it's out in front of them, or that they might misplace important papers," explains Sharon Danzger, a productivity and efficiency consultant with Control Chaos.
 "The reality is that this approach results in piles of unknown papers, files that are not where they belong, started projects that get misplaced, and a lot of time wasted searching."